 Hepatitis B virus infection is an important public health problem in Afghanistan.
 The available evidence, based on blood donor screening data and community surveys, shows that about 7% of the general population have chronic HBV infection in Afghanistan - about 1.7 million persons.
 It is estimated that, of Afghan children born every year, 11,000 would die prematurely of HBV-induced liver disease and about 14000 die of Haemophilus influenza without these valuable vaccines.
 During the previous 5-year plan, Afghanistan EPI had successfully inroduced hepatitis B vaccine in 2006 in a phase wise manner.
-In January 2009 the DTP-HepB,Hib combination vaccine (Penta valent vaccine) had been introduced nation-wide.
+In January 2009 the DTP-HepB, Hib combination vaccine (Penta valent vaccine) had been introduced nationwide.

 In line with WHO EMRO immunization goals and in anticipation of the new effective vaccines to be included into national immunization program, Afghanistan has started lab-base surveillance of Rotavirus, Pneumcoccal pneumonia and Meningitis in late 2007 to estimate the burden of diseases under the surveillance.
 The data available by the end of December 2009 shows >50% as proportion of rota virus cases out of the total reported gastroentritis cases.
 The data generated from pneumococcal pneumonia and Meningitis surveillance are under analysis.
-Afghanistan has planned to apply for GAVI support for introducing Pneumo and Roavirus vaccine into NEPI in 2011 and 2013.
-The NITAG established in 2009 will have important role in recommending introduction of the new vaccines.
+Other than the data from the Surveilience net works, currently there is a scaricity of reliable Afghanistan data related to disease caused by Pneumococcus and rotavirus.
+However WHO recomends in its position papers to introduce these vaccines in the countrires at the earliest.
+Consequently NITAG has recommended to introduce PCV13 in 2013 and Rita virus vaccine in 2014